jlamsens/opensysadmins/docs/tutorials/windows11-linuxmint21-dual-boot-uefi/configure-bios-vs-uefi.md

 # Configure BIOS/UEFI

 ## Turn on the computer
 Turn on or restart your computer and watch for a message during the POST about a particular key, usually ++delete++ or a function key like ++f10++ (e.g. HP Z4 PC) that you'll need to press to access the BIOS/UEFI setup utility.
-It's possible, you won't see such message at all, but a vendor splash screen instead.
+It's possible, you won't see such message at all, but a vendor splash screen instead (e.g. HP)

 <img src="../vendor-splash.png" width="706"/>